 Disability, access and inclusion

-Council has released A City for Everyone: Draft Inclusive Brisbane Plan 2019-2029 for community feedback.
+Council has released A City for Everyone: Inclusive Brisbane Plan 2019-2029 to make Brisbane a city for everyone.

 Accessible and inclusive

 Council is building a more accessible and inclusive city.
 In this video, residents share their experiences around accessibility in Brisbane.

 Council aims to ensure all pedestrians with mobility or vision impairment can walk or wheel around the streets and footpaths safely.